laraoci/runtime/docs/laraoci-Spec.md

 **The image contains no ImageMagick CLI tools.** Only the libraries are installed, so `identify`, `convert`, and `magick` do not exist.
 Policy assertions must go through PHP (§10.1), not through `identify -list policy`.

 **The `-extra` codec package is unavoidable** via this installer path.
-It brings DjVu, WMF, OpenEXR, and RAW decoders - more size and more parser surface than a Laravel app typically needs.
+It brings DjVu, WMF, OpenEXR, and RAW decoders - more parser surface than a Laravel app typically needs.
 The delegate denial blunts the worst of it, and the weekly rebuild (§9.3) is the ongoing control.

-If this proves to be the bulk of the size overrun in M1, hand-rolling the apt install to skip `-extra` is the escape hatch.
+**The size half of that argument does not survive measurement.** M1 built the image twice, identical but for the package, and the delta was **0.08 MB compressed**: `libmagickcore-7.q16-10-extra` is a 295 KB shim of coder modules.
+The decoders arrive as its dependencies and survive `--auto-remove` for the same reason the Ghostscript tree did, so reclaiming them means naming them - `libopenexr-3-1-30`, `libdjvulibre21`, `libdjvulibre-text`, `libwmflite-0.2-7`, **8.7 MB installed** between them.
+A wider sweep that also takes decoders owned by ImageMagick *core* (`libraw23t64`, `libheif1`, `libopenjp2-7`, the libheif plugins) reaches 13.5 MB installed, but those are not `-extra`'s to give back.
+The 70–100 MB imagick costs is ImageMagick proper.
+Hand-rolling the apt install to skip `-extra` is therefore **not** a size escape hatch; if it happens it is a parser-surface argument.

 **Escape hatch if size becomes a complaint:** publish `-slim` variants without imagick rather than reversing the default.
-That reopens the matrix, so it happens on evidence, not speculation.
+That reopens the matrix, so it happens on evidence, not speculation - and per the numbers above, `-slim` (LOCI-056) must be argued on CVE and parser surface, with those figures stated so nobody expects a size win.

 ### 3.3 Why FrankenPHP gets a second root (D16)